Language:

 • Workers are entitled to take breaks during working time that is defined under the applicable national regulation, or in cases where there is no applicable national regulation, is equivalent to a minimum of one hour for every eight hours worked.

-• If the work arrangements require workers to work in shifts, workers are given the option to choose their shifts, and reasonable accommodations are made for workers with additional needs due to health, safety and other personal reasons (such as pregnancy, care requirements, disability and other health conditions.)
+• If the work arrangements require workers to work in shifts, companies must have a clear policy outlining how reasonable accommodations can be made for workers with additional needs due to health, safety, and other personal reasons (such as pregnancy, care requirements, disability, and other health conditions).

 Workers are vulnerable to the possibility of losing their income as the result of unexpected or external circumstances, such as sickness or injury.
 Most countries provide a social safety net to ensure workers don’t experience sudden poverty due to circumstances outside their control.
-However, not all workers might qualify for the social safety protections due to their own personal circumstances (e.g. visa status, residency status).
-In recognition of the fact that most workers are dependent on income they earn from the work, employers must ensure that workers are compensated for loss of income due to inability to work.
+However, not all workers might qualify for the social safety protections due to their own personal circumstances (e.g., visa status, residency status).
+In recognition of the fact that most workers are dependent on the income they earn from their work, employers must ensure that workers are compensated for any loss of income due to an inability to work.
 In addition, employers must minimise the risk of sickness and injury.

 To achieve this point, the employer must ensure ALL of the following:

-• Where core medical treatment is not provided by a public system, such as a national healthcare scheme, the employer makes a meaningful provision to the health care costs of its workers.
+Where core medical treatment is not provided by a public system, such as a national healthcare scheme, the employer makes a meaningful provision for the healthcare costs of its workers.[7]

 Principle 3: Fair Contracts